- Top 5 things to do in Dublin (for the non-alcohol interested people)

 The rugged Irish countryside has a unique beauty, and the west coast of Ireland is a definite must for people visiting Ireland; the enchanting landscapes in Connemara, Cliff of Moher etc. are the gems of Irish countryside, and what make the west coast of Ireland so famous.
 For those who doesn’t know how to drive or are hesitate to hire a car in a foreign country, joining a local tour is definitely an option.
 For us we decided to join the West Coast Explorer tour with Railtours based in Ireland.

 We were only visiting Ireland for 5 days, and we wanted some time to explore Dublin as well (check out our Top 5 things to do in Dublin if you are planning to head there too!).
 Hence our priority is to find a tour that is short but still allows us to visit enough of the countryside, and ‘The West Coast Explorer’ has a packed 2 days’ itinerary that definitely does that.
+If you are looking to do more, here’s a two week Ireland itinerary.

 Sights included in the tour: Bunratty Village, Cliff of Moher